-The annuities that are offered by Genworth are primarily geared towards those who may not be in ideal health, and who could likely benefit from a larger amount of monthly income than they would be able to receive from a traditional, non-medically underwritten immediate annuity.
+The annuities offered by Genworth are primarily geared toward those who may not be in ideal health.
+These individuals could possibly benefit from an increased monthly income stemming from a conventional, non-medically underwritten immediate annuity.
 These individuals are also likely in need of some type of long-term care services.
 Immediate annuities from Genworth are for applicants who are between 70 and 95, with a minimum premium amount of $50,000 and a maximum of $1 million.
 Lifetime income – which is received on a monthly basis – can help the annuitant to provide for his or her living expenses, as well as to cover medical costs, offset long-term care related expenses, and to help with easing their family’s burden of caregiving.
 An annual cost of living adjustment of between 1 percent and 8 percent may be added at the time of application.

-The Genworth immediate annuity can also provide a payout to the beneficiary if the annuitant dies within six months of the contract date.
-In addition, an optional enhanced death benefit is also available if the annuity owner selects the life income option with a protected period at the time of policy issue.
+The Genworth immediate annuity can also provide a payout to the beneficiary if the policyholder passes away within six months of signing the contract.
+In addition, an enhanced death benefit is an option if the annuity owner selects the life income option with a protected period at the time of policy issue.

-Here, if the annuitant were to die within the protected period, the enhanced death benefit will be the greater of the minimum benefit amount, less monthly income received, and the early death benefit.
-The minimum benefits amount is the sum of the monthly income payments for the number of months in the selected protected period – excluding any additional prorated amount that is included in the first monthly payment.
+Here, if the policyholder were to die within the time frame of coverage, this benefit will be the greater of the minimum benefit sum, less monthly income acquired, and the early death benefit.
+The minimum benefits amount equals the total of the monthly income payments for the month total specified in the chosen protected period – precluding any supplementary prorated amount accounted for in the initial monthly payment.